asainsbury/vagrant-maker/README.md

 Here I used (checkout references section) a function I found to generate the networking stuff

 ```
-# Define a nice function to sor out all the networking
+# Define a nice function to sort out all the networking
 # Gets called in the main section
 def network_options(host)
   options = {}